-- 13.2 Pharmacy held stock of obsolete, expired or unwanted Schedule 2 CDs not returned by patients that require destruction can only be destroyed in the presence of a person authorised by the CDAO this is an 8a nurse or above. - 13.3 A pharmacy representative MUST always be involved in the return of unused, not required stock to the dispensary.
-This must always be done in a safe and secure manner and the pharmacy representative should fill in a returns to pharmacy form and a ward HCP should sign this that the pharmacy repreentative is taking responsibility for the safe return to the dispensary.
-The drug returned should be then entered into the detruction register, or if deemed approproate returned to stock. - 13.4 The CDAO must not be authorised to witness destruction as they must be independent from day-to-day management of CDs. - 13.5 Until they can be destroyed, obsolete, expired and unwanted stock CDs requiring safe custody, according to arrangements appropriate to their schedule, must be kept segregated and clearly marked from other CDs in the CD cupboard in order to minimise the risk of errors and inadvertent supply. - When stock Schedule 2 CDs are destroyed, the following details must be entered into the CD Destruction Register: - Drug name - Drug form - Drug strength - Quantity of drug being destroyed - Date of destruction - Signature of the person in whose presence the drug was destroyed - Signature of the person carrying out the destruction - 13.7 Destruction must be witnessed by a pharmacist, accredited pharmacy technician or pre-registration trainee pharmacist. - 13.8 The record of destruction must be made in a CD Destruction Register.
+- 13.1 Unwanted CDs must be disposed of in the pharmacy in such a way that the drug is denatured or rendered irretrievable so that it cannot be reconstituted or used again.
+See SOP; Destruction of CDs in inpatient dispensaries, that sets out the methods for denaturing and disposal of CDs. - 13.2 Pharmacy held stock of obsolete, expired or unwanted Schedule 2 CDs not returned by patients that require destruction can only be destroyed in the presence of a person authorised by the CDAO this is an 8a nurse or above. - 13.3 The CDAO must not be authorised to witness destruction as they must be independent from day-to-day management of CDs. - 13.4 Until they can be destroyed, obsolete, expired and unwanted stock CDs requiring safe custody, according to arrangements appropriate to their schedule, must be kept segregated and clearly marked from other CDs in the CD cupboard in order to minimise the risk of errors and inadvertent supply. - 13.5 When stock Schedule 2 CDs are destroyed, the following details must be entered into the CD Destruction Register: - Drug name

+- Drug form - Drug strength - Quantity of drug being destroyed - Date of destruction - Signature of the person in whose presence the drug was destroyed - Signature of the person carrying out the destruction - 13.6 Destruction must be witnessed by a pharmacist, accredited pharmacy technician or pre-registration trainee pharmacist. - 13.7 The record of destruction must be made in a CD Destruction Register.
 This must not be made in the CD Register.
-The following details must be recorded: - Date of return of the CDs. - Name, quantity, strength and form of the CDs. - Role of the person who returned the CDs (if known). - Name and signature of the person who received the CDs. - Patient's name and address (if known). - Names, positions and signatures of the person destroying the CDs and the witness. - Date of destruction. - Comments, for example, expiry date, name of patient and ward.

-- 13.9 CDs awaiting destruction must be stored in the CD cabinet separately from pharmacy stock controlled drugs. - 13.10 Destruction of CDs must occur with sufficient frequency (for example, monthly) to ensure that excessive quantities are not stored awaiting destruction. - 13.11 CDs for destruction must be placed in suitable waste containers which are then sent for incineration and must not be disposed of in the sewerage system.
-The containers containing waste should be labelled "contains pharmaceutical waste for incineration". - 13.12 All CDs in Schedule 2 and those CDs in Schedule 3 schedule 4 Part 1 (benzodiazepines) must be rendered irretrievable (e.g. by denaturing) before being placed into waste containers.
+The following details must be recorded: - Date of return of the CDs. - Name, quantity, strength and form of the CDs. - Role of the person who returned the CDs (if known). - Name and signature of the person who received the CDs. - Patient's name and address (if known). - Names, positions and signatures of the person destroying the CDs and the witness. - Date of destruction. - Comments, for example, expiry date, name of patient and ward. - 13.8 CDs awaiting destruction must be stored in the CD cabinet separately from pharmacy stock controlled drugs. - 13.9 Destruction of CDs must occur with sufficient frequency (for example, monthly) to ensure that excessive quantities are not stored awaiting destruction. - 13.10 CDs for destruction must be placed in blue medicines waste bins which are then sent for incineration and must not be disposed of in the sewerage system.
+The containers containing waste should be labelled "contains pharmaceutical waste for incineration". - 13.11 All CDs in Schedule 2 and those CDs in Schedule 3 schedule 4 Part 1 (benzodiazepines) must be rendered irretrievable (e.g. by denaturing) before being placed into waste containers.